karimkod/abdelkrim-blog/_posts/2022-11-16-open-window-looses-focus-on-windows-wsl.md

 ---

-I had an issue that was very annoying and disturbing, and I didn’t notice it until I focused very well on it and had to diagnose it to find what’s the problem really is and find a solution (if we can call it that) to it.
+I had an issue that was very annoying and disturbing, and I didn’t notice it until I focused very well on it and had to diagnose it to find what the problem was and find a solution (if we can call it that) to it.

 ## The symptoms :
-Any window you are using will lose focus and if you were typing into it, you will lose the ability to do so until you take the mouse and click on it in order to be able to type again.
-And this happens frequently until it becomes really annoying.
+Any window you are using will lose focus and if you were typing into it, you will lose the ability to do so until you take the mouse and click on it to be able to type again.
+And this happens frequently until it becomes annoying.
 (Sorry, I got mad).

 ## The analysis :
 After noticing the issue, I had to find a way to diagnose this and see why I was losing the window focus.